-- 1. Study programme and study programme's design and development (ESG 1.1, 1.2, 1.7, 1.8, 1.9) - A. Extracts from the EEC Report.
+1. Study programme and study programme's design and development (ESG 1.1, 1.2, 1.7, 1.8, 1.9)

 - 1.1 Feedback from students and other stakeholders should be taken into consideration more effectively in the programme's design. - 1.2 Creation of an Advisory Board with the participation of external stakeholders in order to have a more holistic approach to the market needs. - 1.3 Provision of a more specific and holistic calculation method for ECTS taking into consideration the real workload for students. - 1.4 The programme's structure of courses should be periodically reviewed.
-Under this frame, the responsible team for the design of the programme should consider the introduction of more courses in the structure of the programme related to Information Communication Technology (ICT) in Logistics and Supply Chain Management. - 1.5 The website should provide more information on courses' assessment procedures.
+Under this frame, the responsible team for the design of the programme should consider the introduction of more courses in the structure of the programme related to Information Communication Technology (ICT) in Logistics and Supply Chain Management. - 1.5 The programme's aims and learning outcomes should be differentiated from the twoyears Programme in Logistics (Diploma), in order to point out the provision of extra knowledge and skills of the Higher Diploma. - 1.6 The website should provide more information on courses' assessment procedures.